 |Hotline and Information and Referral calls||28546|

 |Adults and Children receiving shelter and transitional housing||7428|

 |Emergency shelter nights provided to adults and children||283170|

 |Average length of stay in emergency shelter (days)||40|

 |Non-residential service hours provided (counseling, case management, legal advocacy, transportation)||50691|

 According to Arizona law, a “family or household member” can be any of the following:

 Any of the forms can have serious repercussions on the rest of your life.
-Arizona law provides that domestic violence occurs if the accused defendant commits an illegal act such as assault and the relationship between the victim and the defendant includes one of the following:
+Arizona law provides that domestic violence occurs if the accused defendant commits an illegal act and the relationship between the victim and the defendant includes one of the following:

 Often, the question of a restraining order arises during or after a domestic violence dispute.
 An order of protection (OOP)- commonly referred to as a restraining order- aims to prevent the abuser from coming near the victim and is issued by a judge in Arizona.
 It prohibits a person from committing acts of domestic violence or from contacting a person protected by the order.
 An order of protection lasts for one year after it is formally issued; however, the alleged abuser can request the order be changed or dismissed at any time.